cocmd/website/docs/configuration/app-specific-configurations.md

 or the video title.
 * Inside an editor, the `title` might refer to the file being edited.
-For example, while editing this documentation file inside Visual Studio Code, the detected title is `app-specific-configurations.md - website-espanso - Visual Studio Code`.
+For example, while editing this documentation file inside Visual Studio Code, the detected title is `app-specific-configurations.md - website-cocmd - Visual Studio Code`.

 This opens up a few interesting use-cases.
 For example, you might create **an app-specific configuration that only activates when _visiting a particular website_**, or one that would only activate while editing a specific project/document.

-For example, here's a configuration that would disable Espanso when the active page is YouTube:
+For example, here's a configuration that would disable Cocmd when the active page is YouTube:

 ```yaml title="config/disable_on_youtube.yml"
 filter_title: YouTube